GSA/digitalgov.gov/content/events/2019/06/2019-06-14-us-government-open-innovation-summit-transformation-through-citizen-science-prize-competitions.md

 **9:10 - 9:15 a.m.** - Welcome

 -   Jarah Meador - Director of Challenge.gov and CitizenScience.gov (GSA)
--   Jay Huie - Acting Director, Office of Products and Programs (GSA)
+-   Jay Huie - Assistant Commissioner, Office of Products and Programs (GSA)

 **9:15 - 9:30 a.m.** - Opening Remarks